14 Tips for running in the rain

 10. Change out of your wet clothes immediately

-If running at a race/event, bringing a waterproof bag to keep your wet clothes in is always a good idea.
+If running at a race/event, bring a waterproof bag to store your wet running clothes.
 Be sure to bring a spare pair of clothes and a nice warm jacket for when you’ve finished your run.

-There’s nothing worse than running with wet socks and wet feet but if it’s raining there’s very little you can do about it.
+There’s nothing worse than running with wet socks – they feel squishy, your feet are cold, and there’s very little you can do about it.

 12. Watch where you’re running!